 The travel options I want are not coming up

-Try modifying your search options and you may see more services.
+Try modifying your search options to see more services.

-- the date and time you’ve entered—there may be changes due to public holidays or weekend timetables
+- Dates and times will affect results - there may be changes due to public holidays or weekend timetables

-- if you are excluding some modes of transport or fare types—this will also affect the search results.
+- Check if you are excluding some modes of transport or fare type, this will also reduce your search results.

-Journey planner automatically allows 5 minutes for you to transfer between services, and won't recommend transfers where you would have to leave one service and board another in less than 5 minutes.
+Journey planner automatically allows 5 minutes to transfer between services.
+It won't recommend transfers where you would have to leave one service and board another in less than 5 minutes.
 This is to minimise the chance of you missing your connecting service.
 However, sometimes you could transfer in less time than this.
-Check alternative routes and times to find other services you may be able to transfer onto.
+Check alternative routes and times to find other services you may be able to transfer to.

 Services which operate past midnight into the early morning of the following day are treated as part of the same day.
 For example, if a bus service operates past midnight on a Friday, it is still considered a Friday service.
 The best way to find services after midnight is to search for services after 11.55pm.

-If your street or street number is new, or if construction has caused changes in your area, they may not yet be recognised by the journey planner.
-If you experience this problem, contact us.
+If your street or street number is new, or if construction has caused changes in your area, they may not be recognised by journey planner yet.
+If you experience this problem, please contact us.

 Something else is wrong